 Tattooing is one of the oldest art forms in our history, just narrowly losing to cave painting.
 In fact, certain remains of humans from up to 10,000 years ago have been discovered to have pretty extensive ink.
 Despite this, they are definitely frowned upon in mainstream professional culture.
 Very recently, they’ve started to creep their way back into commonality.
 As someone who can be considered moderately tattooed, and has seen both extremes of the good/bad tattoo spectrum, I feel as though there are certain “do’s” and “don’ts” to sporting a tattoo.
 Now this in no way speaks for everyone, but the majority of people in a professional career should strongly consider the following, especially if you are as of yet a tattoo “virgin”.

 Firstly, please realize that this is permanent!
 Don’t get a tattoo because of a passing trend.
 When it goes out of style, or no one understands the reference anymore, that’s when removals happen.
 Removals are expensive, and hurt more than getting the tattoo in the first place.
 Nip your bad ideas in the bud (that goes for you too drunk selves), because you will regret them.
 Given that, do get a tattoo if it has personal meaning to you.
 If it is important enough to you to put it on your body forever, then by all means do so.
 Just keep placement in mind.
+Also, keep in mind that some tattoos are more unique and require special considerations.
+For example, black light tattoos are designed to be visible under ultraviolet light, creating a distinctive effect.
+If you’re interested in such tattoos, make sure to research and consult a skilled artist experienced in this specialized style to ensure your design turns out as intended.

 A solid rule for placement is if it can’t be covered by a button down and chinos, it probably will work against you in professional and social situations.
 See if you don’t jump to conclusions about individuals with face or hand tattoos, I dare you.
 If this rule is too conservative for your taste, then the alternative is to make sure you’d be comfortable running into your boss, coworkers, or grandmother while wearing shorts and a t-shirt.
 If you’re still on board the tattoo train, then the next thing to consider is style.